5 Causes of Skin Dullness (And How to Brighten Things Up)

 Glowing skin looks like a selfie taken in good lighting: Radiant, bright, and luminous.
 Dull skin is pretty much the opposite of that.
 While it often falls under the same category of uneven tone (think redness, discoloration, dark spots, and post-acne marks), dullness refers to a ‘blah’ complexion all over.

 While treating dark spots can take up to 8 weeks, brightening a dull complexion isn’t as time intensive.
 For a quick fix, apply a few drops of the Mood Lighting Luminizing Glow Drops to bare skin or mix into makeup.
 Both shades’ light-reflecting pigments immediately enhance skin’s natural radiance while evening tone.
+For long-term repair, apply our Weekend Glow Daily Brightening Moisturizer anytime you need a boost of hydration and vitamin C radiance.
+We recommend pairing it with the Weekend Glow Daily Brightening Toner for even brighter results.

 WHAT CAUSES SKIN DULLNESS (AND HOW TO TREAT IT)